HarryGaming-Dev/easyNotificationJS/README.md

-# easyFormJS
+# easyNotificationJS
-A small library to create forms more easily.
+A small library to create notifications more easily.

 \- more information soon™️ -